What is a pelvic ultrasound?

 - Abdominal ultrasound, which examines organs from outside the belly.

-- Pregnancy ultrasound, which watches a baby’s growth in the uterus (womb).
+- Pregnancy ultrasound, which watches fetal development in the uterus.

 - Rectal ultrasound, which examines the inside of the rectum.
 A special exam called a transrectal ultrasound looks at the prostate.